Getting started with our printed photography backdrops

 Here are a few pointers to help you on your way to creating amazing images with our printed backdrops

-Our backdrop sheets are posted rolled in cardboard tubes or flat if posted in a carry & store case.
+Our backdrop sheets are posted rolled in cardboard tubes.

 We recommend opening your package as soon as it arrives to allow the backdrop sheets to settle.